 in

-Vertical gardening is growing plants on a support such as a stake, trellis, cage, or fence.
+Vertical gardening means growing plants on an upright support such as a stake, trellis, cage, net, or fence.

 Many vining crops will climb vertically by themselves using twisting tendrils to grasp the support.
 Others may require twist ties or string to help them grow up.

 • Save space.
 Vertical vegetable gardening saves space.
-Cucumbers, melons, pumpkins, and squash require a large amount of ground space.
+Cucumbers, melons, pumpkins, and squash require much ground space.
 One untrained cantaloupe will crawl over an area of 16 square feet.
 The same melon trained vertically will take only one or two square feet of ground.

-• Avoid pests and disease.
-Slugs, snails, and other pests can easily attack crops growing on the ground; it is much more difficult for them to climb trellises or strings.
+• Avoid pests and diseases.
+Slugs, snails, and other pests can quickly attack crops growing on the ground; it is much more difficult for them to climb trellises or strings.
 Crops growing on the ground come in contact with wet soil which can cause rot or disease.

 • Fruit appearance.
 The fruit of cucumbers and squash grown vertically hang down and grow straight with the pull of gravity.
 Fruits will grow longer and straighter.